ouuan/homepage/src/contents/about.md

 My research focuses on **Network, Protocol, and Web Security**.
 I am particularly interested in identifying and mitigating vulnerabilities arising from parser differentials and semantic gaps between protocol implementations.

-Besides network security research, I also enjoy solving CTF challenges, Web development (e.g., the page you are visiting), and programming in Rust with Neovim on Arch Linux.
+I am also a Web and misc CTF player in Redbud / blue-lotus / Blue Water.
+I write code with Neovim on Arch Linux.